 The Importance of ESG for an organization

-The overall rating consists of factors in the 3 areas Environmental, Social and Governance.
-Environmental factors will focus on things like carbon emissions, waste and waste water, energy consumption, etc. Social factors will include Health & Safety, Product Safety, Human Capital Development, etc. Lastly Governance will look into Board composition and diversity, Board independence, Business Ethics and Tax transparency.
+The overall rating consists of factors in the 3 areas Environmental, Social, and Governance.
+Environmental factors will focus on things like carbon emissions, waste and waste water, energy consumption, etc. Social factors will include Health & Safety, Product Safety, Human Capital Development, etc. Lastly, Governance will look into Board composition and diversity, Board independence, Business Ethics, and Tax transparency.
 Again, the actual detailed factors might vary slightly from one rating agency to the next but they are all focusing on the main issues.

 All ratings are based on the type of industry the company is in and how well is the company performing in comparison with its peers in the same industry.
 This industry specificness is important because you cannot compare the ESG performance of an Oil and Gas company like Shell with the ESG performance of a pharmaceutical company like Pfizer or a bank like Maybank.
 The rating agencies will also look at different factors for the different industries.
 Greenhouse gas emissions might be an important factor for industrial companies like Shell and Pfizer but not for a bank like Maybank, while for a bank customer data protection might be an important factor for the rating.

-As mentioned, all rating agencies have their own, proprietary rating methodology but they all serve the same purpose; give potential investors an indication how risky their investment would be if they would put their money in a certain company and that is exactly the reason why companies need to start paying attention to their ESG performance as more and more institutional and also individual investors include ESG ratings in their decision process.
+As mentioned, all rating agencies have their own, proprietary rating methodology but they all serve the same purpose; to give potential investors an indication of how risky their investment would be if they would put their money in a certain company and that is exactly the reason why companies need to start paying attention to their ESG performance as more and more institutional and also individual investors include ESG ratings in their decision process.